- What we do

 - support high quality health services to ensure the early identification and effective treatment of patients with alcohol-related health problems.

-The RCP regularly provides expert input into key alcohol strategies and inquiries.
+Our work on alcohol includes providing expert input and advice on key alcohol strategies and inquiries.
 Recently this has included submitting evidence to:

 - the Home Office consultation on key initiatives from the 2012 Alcohol Strategy